WARP-LAB/WARP-GUIDES-WEBPACK/07-codesplitting/readme.md

 * *index.chunkhash.js* includes *helperA* and app
 * *section.chunkhash.js* includes *helperA*, *String.endsWith* and app code

-As expected - *sharedcode* holds everyting that is found in *node_modules* and nothing more.
+As expected - *sharedcode* holds everything that is found in *node_modules* and nothing more.

 Offtopic: you can make *helpers* to be *vendors*.
 If some project needs a set of static functions, pack it as node module.
 There is no need to publish it to npm registry, just *npm install* it from git, or even local directory.
 As a reminder - [npm package can be lot of things](https://docs.npmjs.com/cli/install).